-The warrant check has considered peak hour vehicle turning movements during the PM peak hour as this is considered to yield the high turning volumes from the main road.
-As per the SIDRA analysis above, the volumes assume the peak tourist season and an 80% occupancy of the Carrot Park playground car park.
-This is considered a very conservative position and it is most likely that turning volumes at the intersection will be lower than this most days.
+The warrant check has considered beak hour vehicle turning movements during the PM peak hour as this is considered to yield the high turning volumes from the main road.
+As per the SIDRA analysis above, the volumes assume the peak tourist season and an 80% occupancy of the Carrot Park playground car park this is considered a very conservative position and it is most likely that turning volumes at the intersection will be lower than this most days.

-Based on the information mentioned above, peak hourly traffic flow for the critical movements is calculated and illustrated in Figure 8.
+Based on the province of the critical movements is calculated and illustrated in Figure 8.

-Figure 9 below shows these peak-hour turning movement traffic volumes plotted onto the warrant graph using the "Design Speed \leq 70 km/h" version of Figure 2.26 of AUSTROADS Guide to Traffic Management Part 6: Intersections, Interchanges and Crossings Management (2020).
+Figure 9 below shows these peak-hour turning movement traffic volumes plotted onto the warrant graph using the "Design Speed \leq 70 km/h" version of Figure 2.26 of AUSTROADS Guide Traffic Management Part 6: Intersections, Interchanges and Crossings Management (2020).
 The design speed of less than 70km/hr is utilised given the proximity of the intersection to the change in speed restriction and the approach speeds being less than the posted speed limit of 70km/hr.